GENI-NSF/geni-tools/README-omni.txt

       # And now call omni, and omni sees your parsed options and arguments
       text, dict = omni.call(omniargs, options)

+      # Process the dictionary returned in some way
+      print dict

+      # Give the text back to the user
       print text

     if __name__ == "__main__":